-QDMA is an outstanding organization every hunter should follow and support.
-They provide quaility information regarding everything you can imagine regarding whitetails.
+The QDMA is an outstanding organization every deer hunting enthusiast should follow and support.
+They provide quality information regarding everything you can imagine regarding whitetail deer management.

 We are often asked if it's okay to shoot a doe with fawns.
 Kip Adams, a wildlife biologist and QDMA's Director of Education and Outreach, answers that question in this week's #AskQDMA video.

 Posted by The Quality Deer Management Association on Friday, September 29, 2017

 Fortunately, the seasons are set in dates when the fawns are mature enough to survive without their mothers.

 But as Kip mentions, one of the best ways to judge in the field is to look and see if the young deer still has spots.

 Last year I remember having a lot of young bucks cruising the main food sources on my hunting property, and I was seriously considering culling some of them to help the buck to doe ratio.